playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 }
 ```

 Would give you a list of all components with that base class.
-You're also able to use the `{read: ElementRef}` propety from the `ViewChild` property decorator to get a `QueryList<ElementRef>` instead of a query list of `MyComponentComponent` types.
+You're also able to use the `{read: ElementRef}` propety from the `ViewChild` property decorator to get a `QueryList<ElementRef>` (to be able to get the reference to the DOM [Elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) themselves) instead of a query list of `MyComponentComponent` types.

 ### What is `QueryList`

-While `QueryList` (from `@angular/core`) returns an array-like, and the core team has done a very good job at adding in all the usual methods (`reduce`/`map`/etc) and it extends an iterator interface (so it will work with `*ngFor`  in Angular templates and `for (let i of _)` in TypeScript/JavaScript logic), it is not an array, so if you're expecting an array, it might be best to use `Array.from` on the `myComponents` component prop when you access it in logic later.
+While `QueryList` (from `@angular/core`) returns an array-like, and the core team has done a very good job at adding in all the usual methods (`reduce`/`map`/etc) and it _extends an iterator interface_ (so it will work with `*ngFor`  in Angular templates and `for (let i of _)` in TypeScript/JavaScript logic), _it is not an array_.
+[A similar situation occurs when using `document.querySelectorAll` in plain JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/NodeList). _If you're expecting an array from an API that returns `QueryList`, it might be best to use `Array.from`_ on the value (in this case the `myComponents` component prop) when you access it in logic later.

 A `QueryList` also allows for some nice additions like the `changes` observable property that will allow you to listen for changes to this query.
 For example, if you had some components that were hidden behind a toggle: